TiGz/contact-tracing-strategy/README.md

-# A simple strategy for Cellphone Networks in Conjunction with the local government
+## A simple contact tracing strategy for Cellphone Networks in Conjunction with the local government which protects individuals privacy
-Individual privacy protecting contact tracing strategy for cellphone operators in conjunction with the goverment

 1) Covid+ patient tests +ve, medic gets consent to use phone location data and fills in web form
 2) Hourly (or at worst daily) the phone numbers of newly +ve diagnosed are sent to the cellphone operators